 First of all, you must be flying to or from Europe.

 If you are flying from a country outside the European Union your flight must be with a European airline.
-In other situations it applies also to flights with non-EU airlines.
+If the flight is from or within the EU, the rules apply also to flights with non-EU airlines.